anu7496/Seismic-optimization/README.md

 Seismic Noise data is collected from National Capital Region, India.
 More information is available at Mendeley Open source data respository (https://dx.doi.org/10.17632/4wv9pff6b3.1).

 # Code
-For threshold and leading window duration optimization of MER, MWA, and STALTA run mer_optimize.py, mwa_optimize.py, and stalta_optimize.py from Optimization folder.
+Run mer_optimize.py, mwa_optimize.py, and stalta_optimize.py from Optimization folder for threshold and leading window duration optimization of MER, MWA, and STALTA .

 After optimization use the optimized values to find the detection perfromance.